Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink Refinement: Performance Evaluation

 \subsection{Uplink Malicious Localization Results}

 To evaluate the performance of the proposed malicious localization attack during the uplink phase, we conduct Monte-Carlo simulations with $1000$ iterations.
 In each iteration, Eve utilizes the upper and lower limits of Bob's ring obtained via modulation classification and follows the strategy proposed in Algorithm~\ref{Algo2} in order to localize Bob, who is randomly positioned within the ring.
 The localization performance is measured by calculating the average distance error between Eve's predicted locations and Bob's actual locations over the $1000$ runs.
 The results of the Monte-Carlo simulations are summarized in Fig.~\ref{fig:strat2result}.
-It can be seen that the distance error increases when the transmit power of Alice increases from $200$~mW to $400$~mW.
+It can be seen that \textit{the distance error increases when the transmit power of Alice increases} from ($200\pm10\%$)~mW to ($400\pm10\%$)~mW.
 This is mainly due to the fact that wireless signals can propagate to further distances with higher transmit powers, hence expanding the coverage region.
 Thus, the ring in which Bob potentially exists gets bigger, thereby expanding the search space for Eve and increasing; as a result, the localization error.
 Moreover, the distance error decreases with the increase in frequency from microwave ($5$~GHz) to mmWave ($28$~GHz and $100$~GHz) frequencies.
 The location ring reduces at mmWave frequencies due to higher attenuation experienced at high frequencies.
-Thus, higher frequencies are more prone to such threats.
+Thus, \textit{the higher (mm-wave) frequencies are more prone to such threats}.
+Last but not the least, Fig. \ref{fig:strat2result} reveals that the localization error increases by many folds when Eve knows the transmit power of Bob in a range (with 10\% uncertainty), compared to the case when Eve knows the exact transmit power of Bob.
+Thus, we conclude that \textit{the proposed attack leads to fine-grained localization of Bob when transmit power of Bob is known exactly, and coarse-level proximity detection of Bob when Bob's transmit power is known within a range}.